0x1eef/xchan.rb/README.md

 The following example shows how to send a Ruby object from a parent process to a child process. `ch.recv` performs a blocking read until an object is sent to the channel.
-In the example, the object being sent is a string:
+In the example, the object being sent is an Integer:

 ```ruby
 require "xchan"